 Reinventing Brian Eno and Peter Chilvers’ ‘Bloom’ for mixed reality

-HoloLens brings Brian Eno & Peter Chilvers' app, Bloom, into mixed reality, blurring the lines between the physical and virtual during a generative music and art installation.
+HoloLens brings Brian Eno and Peter Chilvers' app, Bloom, into mixed reality, blurring the lines between the physical and virtual during a generative music and art installation.

 Musician, producer, visual artist, and thinker Brian Eno, together with longtime collaborator Peter Chilvers, are launching their first mixed reality project with Bloom: Open Space, a generative audio-visual installation brought to life with Microsoft HoloLens.
 Based on their award-winning app, Bloom, the innovative mixed reality installation blurs the lines between the physical and virtual, exploring uncharted territory in the realms of both applications and generative art.